renardo13/minishell/README.md

 Something like that is ok ((((a))) && (((b))))
 But something like this is not ((((echo a))) && (((echo b))))

+(Bash return generaly the unexpected token which is next the error in queston, the one which appears before).
+???
+So it check the error only regarding the NEXT tokeen ?????

 ##### --- Wildcards ---

 ###### Tricky cases with the wildcard :